blogifierdotnet/Blogifier/README.md

 ## Getting Started

+Blogifier is single blog supporting multiple authors.
+Administrator can manage common blog settings and create/remove regular users.
+Blog author can create and publish pots.

 1. Clone or download source code
 2. Run application in Visual Studio or using your code editor
 3. Use admin/Admin@pass1 to log in as admininstrator